lathashree01/lathashree01.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

   sidebar: left
 ---

-This post shows how to add a table of contents as a sidebar.
+This is a sample post to demonstrate how to add a table of contents to the sidebar of your blog posts.
+The table of contents will automatically generate based on the headings in the post.

 ## Adding a Table of Contents